ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 It is anticipated that health certificates can not be reliably revoked once issued, especially not if this specification would be used on a global scale.
 Publishing of revocation information containing identifiers may also create privacy concerns, as this information is per definition Personally Identifiable Information (PII).
 For these reasons, this specification requires the Issuer of HCERTs to limit the validity period of the signature by specifying a signature expiry time.
 This requires the holder of a health certificate to renew it at periodic intervals.

 The acceptable validity period may be determined by practical constraints.
-For example, a traveller may not have the possibility to renew the health certificate during a trip overseas.
+For example, a traveler may not have the possibility to renew the health certificate during a trip overseas.
 However, it may also be the case that an Issuer is considering the possibility of a security compromise of some sort, which requires the Issuer to withdraw an DSC (invalidating all health certificates issued using that key which are still within their validity period).
 The consequences of such an event may be limited by regularly rolling Issuer keys and requiring renewal of all health certificates, on some reasonable interval.

 ### 6.2 Key Management